Chapter 3: Teaching and Learning

 At the campus level, UIS revised its baccalaureate skills outcomes in academic year 2004-05.
 With the development of a broad-based general education curriculum, specific learning outcomes were developed for general education at UIS and were implemented in 2006.
 These learning outcomes reflect a blending of a new general education initiative with that of some of the traditional elements of the UIS/SSU mission.

 During the academic year 2006-07, the Assessment Task Force (ATF) initiated a process to combine the baccalaureate skills outcomes with the general education learning outcomes developed by the General Education Working Group.
 ATF developed goals for baccalaureate education that are partially adapted from the criteria for scholarship used in the faculty tenure and promotion process, criteria based on Ernest Boyer’s Scholarship Reconsidered.
 This link creates a synergistic relationship between the learning that students do and the learning that faculty do.
 Each of the five goals of baccalaureate education contain learning outcomes or competencies that are measurable (see Goals and Learning Outcomes for Baccalaureate Education).
-The goals and outcomes were approved through the governance process in spring 2007 (see Campus Senate Resolution 36-26).
+The goals and outcomes were approved through the governance process in spring 2007.
 The new goals and learning outcomes have been incorporated into the general education approval documents and will be assessed initially within general education.
 Over the next year, ATF will begin helping the Office of Undergraduate Education and the academic programs determine methods for assessing the goals and learning outcomes throughout the baccalaureate experience.

 Even before combining general education learning outcomes with baccalaureate skills outcomes, ATF implemented a number of programmatic efforts to assist programs in refining and strengthening their own stated learning outcomes.
 These efforts have involved the strengthening of assessment data analysis in program reviews; mentoring workshops for selected programs; and mentoring follow-ups for selected programs.